Costa Rica Slow

 Included In Your Retreat:

-Twice-daily yoga (all levels welcome): energizing morning vinyasa flow and gentle evening yin or slow flow paired with a soothing crystal sound bath.
+Twice-daily yoga (all levels welcome): energizing morning flow and gentle evening yin or slow flow paired with a soothing crystal sound bath.

 All your daily meals — breakfast, lunch, and dinner — served family-style with love.
 Nourishment is centered on quality ingredients and delicious recipes crafted under the guidance of functional medicine expert and Ayurvedic practitioner, Jen Millar.